 It can be difficult to find a breakfast that ticks all the boxes: carbohydrates for an energy boost, protein to keep you full, and a little fat to sustain you (even after that first cup of coffee starts to wear off).
 Our Banana Cocoa Almond Smoothie passes this test while tasting great too!

 - Tofu adds some “secret” protein to each sip while also providing a super creamy texture.

-- A pinch Cayenne Pepper adds a subtle, warm chile note to the sweeter flavors of cocoa and cinnamon.
+- A pinch of Cayenne Pepper adds a subtle, warm chile note to the sweeter flavors of cocoa and cinnamon.